The Debt Snowball Method

 You need motivation

-You've tried paying off debt before and given up.
+You have tried paying off debt before and given up.
 You have several small debts you could clear quickly.
 Psychological momentum matters more to you than mathematical optimisation.
-You're dealing with the emotional burden of debt and need wins to keep going.

 Choose avalanche if...